mdsol/mauth-client-python/CONTRIBUTING.md

 ## Unit Tests

-1. Make any changes, update the tests and then run tests with `tox`
+1. Make any changes, update the tests and then run tests with `poetry run tox`
 1. Coverage report can be viewed using `open htmlcov/index.html`